EBA Equine Psychology Specialist Training

-Working as an EBA REPS requires more than the knowledge and skills covered in the EBA Applied Behaviour Course, and the application process ensures that the applicant has both a good breadth and depth of experience working with horses and the potential to develop the additional skills needed to practice professionally.
+Working as an EBA REPS requires more than the knowledge and skills covered in the EBA Applied Equine Psychology Course, and the application process ensures that the applicant has both a good breadth and depth of experience working with horses and the potential to develop the additional skills needed to practice professionally.

 If the applicant’s skills or experience are not considered to be sufficient at this stage, guidance on how to reach the level required will be given, and support provided where possible.

 Applicants who have not completed our Applied Equine Psychology Course should contact us for information on the application process in this case.